 Blender

-Store the meatballs in tomato sauce in the refrigerator for up to 3 days
+Store meatballs in sauce in the refrigerator for a maximum of 3 days

-Meatballs in tomato sauce are a typical dish of Italian cuisine
+Meatballs in sauce are a typical dish of Italian cuisine

 Italy